Maxwell L. Anderson: Museums

 Anderson left Indianapolis at the end of 2011 to become the Eugene McDermott Director of the Dallas Museum of Art in Dallas, Texas where he served until 2015.
-His tenure at the Dallas Museum of Art included introducing free general admission, a novel loyalty program attracting over 100,000 members, a fifteen-year loan of a significant collection of Islamic art and a program in paintings conservation.
+His tenure at the Dallas Museum of Art included introducing free general admission, a novel loyalty program attracting over 100,000 members, a fifteen-year loan of a significant collection of Islamic art and a program in painting conservation.

 He served as a board member of the NewCities Foundation beginning in 2011, and stepped into the role of Executive Director in 2015.
 He relinquished his position in 2017 and rejoined the Foundation's Board of Trustees.

 In 2016 Anderson was appointed president of the Souls Grown Deep Foundation, an Atlanta-based collection of African American art from the Southeast.
 Souls Grown Deep Foundation is the only non-profit organization dedicated to documenting, preserving, exhibiting and promoting the work of contemporary African American artists from the American South.
 A vital resource for this genre, the Foundation's holdings are extensive, with some 1,200 works by more than 160 artists—among them Thornton Dial, Lonnie Holley, Joe Minter, Purvis Young, Ronald Lockett, Mary T. Smith, Joe Light, and the quilt makers of Gee's Bend.
 Ranging from large-scale assemblages to works on paper, the Foundation is particularly strong in works dating from the death of Martin Luther King to the end of the twentieth century.
 Anderson introduced a multi-year program to transfer the majority of the Foundation's works in its care to the permanent collections of leading American and international art museums, which has led to acquisitions by multiple institutions, including the Fine Arts Museums of San Francisco, the High Museum of Art, the Ackland Art Museum, and the New Orleans Museum of Art.

-He has lectured and published on general issues of museum practice, especially on the ethical collecting of antiquities, institutional transparency, free expression, artists’ rights, and uses of new technologies.
-Anderson is a former president of the Association of Art Museum Directors, and a board member of the National Committee for the History of Art, the National Center for Arts Research, and a trustee of the American Federation of Arts.
-In 1990, he was decorated with the rank of Commendatore (Knight Commander) in the Order of Merit of the Italian Republic and in 2010 was awarded the French Republic's rank of Chevalier dans l’Ordre des Arts et des Lettres (Knight in the Order of Arts and Letters).
+He has lectured and published on general issues of museum practice, especially on the ethical collection of antiquities, institutional transparency, free expression, artists' rights, and the use of new technologies.
+Anderson is a former president of the Association of Art Museum Directors, a board member of the National Committee for the History of Art, the National Center for Arts Research, and a trustee of the American Federation of Arts.
+In 1990, he was decorated with the rank of Commendatore (Knight Commander) in the Order of Merit of the Italian Republic and in 2010, he was awarded the French Republic's rank of Chevalier dans l'Ordre des Arts et des Lettres (Knight in the Order of Arts and Letters).